Vincent White (American football)

 Vincent Dwayne White (born August 26, 1961) is an American football coach and former running back who was the head football coach at J.K.
 Mullen High School in Denver, CO.

-Early life and college career
+Early life and college

 Born in Kansas City, Missouri, White later grew up in Denver and attended Mullen High School.
 White helped Mullen win the Colorado Class 3A title as a senior in 1978.

 White attended Stanford University and played at running back on the Stanford Cardinal football team from 1979 to 1982.
 Cumulatively at Stanford, White had 1,689 yards and 12 touchdowns on the ground, in addition to 1,722 receiving yards and 16 touchdown catches.
 White graduated from Stanford in 1984 with a bachelor's degree in sociology.